Astraea: A Token-wise Acceleration Framework for Video Diffusion Transformers: Evaluation

 \subsection{Ablation Study}

-In the ablation study, we compare two different granularities: \mode{Timstep-level} and \mode{Fixed-token}. \mode{Timstep-level} only selects timesteps.
+In the ablation study, we compare three different variants: \mode{SelectQ\&K}, \mode{Timstep-level} and \mode{Fixed-token}. \mode{SelectQ\&K} sparsely select both Q and K for every block (similar to naive sparse attention). \mode{Timstep-level} only selects timesteps.
 Each timestep either computes all tokens or skips computation entirely. \mode{Fixed-token} selects tokens at the granularity of timesteps instead of blocks.
 All selected tokens within a timestep are computed, while unselected ones are skipped.

-Our experiments show that both \mode{Timstep-level} and \mode{Fixed-token} achieve much lower VBench scores compared to our method.
-Specifically, \mode{Fixed-token} drops the VBench score significantly ($>$2.0\%).
+Our experiments show that all three variants achieve much lower VBench scores compared to our method.
+Specifically, \mode{SelectQ\&K} and \mode{Timstep-level} drops the VBench score significantly ($>$2.0\%).
 This shows that the important tokens vary across compute blocks.
-On the other hand, \mode{Timstep-level} drops the VBench scores slightly, while achieving a higher speedup compared to our method under the same token budget.
+On the other hand, \mode{Timstep-level} drops the VBench scores modestly, while achieving a slightly higher speedup compared to our method under the same token budget.
 This suggests that selecting at the timestep level may be a viable approach when trading off accuracy for higher performance.
 However, \mode{Timestep-level} suffers from noticeably lower image consistency compared to \proj.